-The Scottish Public Pension Authority issued a table for the amended 2021/22 employee contribution rates, to be used from 1st April 2020, using the member's actual take home pay as at 1st April 2020.
-Prior to this, from 1 April 2009, a five tier contribution system was used, with contributions from scheme members being based on how much pay falls into each tier.
+From 1 April 2009, a five tier contribution system was introduced with contributions from scheme members being based on how much pay falls into each tier.
 This is designed to give more equality between the cost and benefits of scheme membership.
 Prior to 2009 contributions rates were set at 6% for all non-manual employees.
+The members' contribution rates for 2022/23 remain at the 2009/2010 rates although the pay bandings have been adjusted.
+The tiers and contribution rates are shown below.